 Seems our girl Marge got so soused between shows she wound up flat on her rump in the middle of her act.
 And so embarrassed by this was she, and perhaps in an effort to avoid the manager, she fled the building, an astrology magazine clasped in her hands, seeking professional psychic help for some peace of mind.
 But all Estrella sees in Marge’s future is a violent death; not quite what she wanted to hear, which is why she blindly ran away, accidentally discovering Estrella's caged up secret before bouncing off Jerry, Angela, and Harold as she barreled out the exit.
 And, turns out, Estrella is just full of good news today, predicting a “death near water” for someone close to Angela.
 But Jerry, rather bluntly, tells Estrella she’s full of crap and herds everyone back outside.
 None too happy with his attitude, Estrella gets word to her sister to be on the lookout for this knob and starts scheming on some deadly payback on the unbelieving Jerry.

-And so, as the trio pass the stripper’s tent, Carmelita (Enyo), manages to catch Jerry’s eye, apparently puts some kind of hypno-whammy on him, and begins to lure him inside.
+And so, as the trio passes the stripper’s tent, Carmelita (Enyo), manages to catch Jerry’s eye, apparently puts some kind of hypno-whammy on him, and begins to lure him inside.
 But Angela has no desire to see a bunch of hoochie-coochie girls, and so, Jerry pawns her off on Harold, who promises to get her home safe.
 Now, the peep show that follows can be best summed up by a riff from Mystery Science Theater 3000, who proclaimed “the minors who snuck [into this show] with their fake IDs are probably sorely disappointed right now.”
 I mean, is it possible to actually wind up with more clothes on the more you strip away?
 Anyhoo, during the ... ‘performance’, anti-striptease, whatever, Ortega slips Jerry a note from Carmelita, inviting him to join her backstage.
 And so, an eager Jerry complies, only to find Estrella, Ortega and Carmelita waiting for him.
 And not only are they waiting for him in ambush, as soon as he opens the door Estrella fires up some kind of spiraling hypno-wheel contraption that immediately enthralls Jerry to the gypsy’s will, who turns him into a mindless zombie that must obey her every whim.

 Cut to the next morning, where Jerry wakes up in his own bed drenched in sweat after a disturbing, phantasmagorical nightmare that involved an extended interpretative dance number, where his subconscious was trying to tell him something.
 And what it was trying to tell him is that Jerry killed two people in cold blood last night in compliance with Madam Estrella’s orders.
 Who did he kill?
 Well, he ambushed Marge and her partner in the middle of their dance number and stabbed them both to death.
 And while Jerry struggles to unlock his memories and uncover what really happened and come to terms with what he did, turns out the highly psychotic Estrella isn’t done messing with this unbeliever just yet because she has several more people on her hit list just waiting for her unwitting assassin to bump off...

 On January 25, 1938, schlock-cinema auteur Ray Dennis Steckler was born in Reading, Pennsylvania, and the world of exploitation flicks had no idea what was about to hit it.
-Seems ever since he was a kid, Steckler was always fan of carnivals, where he hung out with the hucksters and roustabouts and absorbed all he could.
+Seems ever since he was a kid, Steckler was always a fan of carnivals, where he hung out with the hucksters and roustabouts and absorbed all he could.
 And then, as the legend goes, he was officially bitten by the film bug when his stepfather gave him an 8mm camera for his fifteenth birthday.
 Several home movies about cowboys and pirates soon followed.
 And then, like a lot of other burgeoning filmmakers of the 1950s and 1960s, Steckler would hone his craft as a cameraman in the Army Signal Corps; and after his hitch was up he moved to New York City to study photography for a few months until he got a call from an old army buddy in desperate need of a cameraman for Timothy Carey's tour-de-demented, The World's Greatest Sinner (1962), when the original cinematographer was fired.

 Thus and so, Steckler moved to California, shot the film for Carey, got his union card, and kept stringing jobs together as a catch-all prop man and grip, including several TV gigs at Universal, where, as the legend continues, Steckler was fired by Alfred Hitchcock himself after he nearly ran the director over while recklessly moving several heavy A-Frame flats around a set for Alfred Hitchcock Presents.
 Thus ended Steckler’s affiliation with mainstream Hollywood.
 But never fear!
 Fringe Hollywood and cinematic infamy were just around the corner -- well, make that a couple of arches.